Journey to the Black Isle of Scotland an amazing mysterious isle

 Bring an appetite the portions are huge and I was happy to learn that most of the produce is locally sourced.

 Rosemarkie has an ancient history and was once home to the Picts, a tribe that lived in Northern Scotland.
 The scenery around Rosemarkie is stunning with sandy beaches and sweeping views of the Moray Firth and Fort George across the bay.

 Things to do in Rosemarkie

 A favourite early morning walk would have to be at low tide starting from Rosemarkie Beach Café.
 Walk the high trail through magical woodland toward Caird’s Cave and take the sandy beach walk on the way back.

 There are a few caves along the beach that were once the home of cave dwellers, middens and bone fragments that have been dated back to 300 BC.

-The beach walk has a wild beauty, the Moray Firth stretches out before you, craggy rock formations stand the test of time against the battering tide while ropes of kelp sway gently with each passing wave.
+The beach walk has a wild beauty, the Moray Firth stretches out before you, and craggy rock formations stand the test of time against the battering tide while ropes of kelp sway gently with each passing wave.

 Chanonry Point juts out into the Moray Firth and is the perfect place to catch a view across the Firth to Fort George.